 Music at Eppleton

-At Eppleton Academy Primary, our musical offer is designed to allow all children to learn to sing, play an instrument and create music, with opportunities given for children to progress their musical interests and talents.
-We aim to deliver a high-quality, interactive music education that engages pupils and fosters a passion for music in children of all abilities.
+At Eppleton, our musical offer is designed to allow all children to learn to sing, play an instrument and create music, with opportunities given for children to progress their musical interests and talents.
+It is our intent to deliver a high-quality, interactive music education that engages pupils and fosters a passion for music in children of all abilities.
 We work in partnership with musical specialists to offer a curriculum with children’s needs and interests at the very heart of it, which allows them to engage in active music making, starting with sounds before symbols.
 We enable children to take ownership of their learning and learn through discovery, experiencing concepts first and labelling them later, so that they can know more, remember more and do more.
 We implement a multi-sensory approach, allowing children to experience music in a variety of ways: through rhythmic movements, song, notations and so on, so that they can feel, see and hear music and better understand the individual elements.
 We have embedded music across our curriculum and throughout the school day, where children participate in short musicianship activities.

 We implement a progressive approach to learning that exposes children to refined curriculum content, where key curricular content is repeated alongside the gradual introduction of new ideas, methods and concepts, enabling children to develop a secure learning and mastery in musical skills.
 Children develop musically across the three pillars that interrelate in musicianship: technical, constructive and expressive.
 Plentiful opportunities are given for children to retrieve and consolidate their short-term learning.
 Furthermore, children are given regular opportunities to develop their talent as musicians and to increase their self-confidence and sense of achievement, as well as to ignite their creativity.